bgawalt/nermal_nets/README.md

 * Build image-size-standardizer
   * Ignore all images that don't have exactly 600 columns
   * Ignore all images with over 180 rows or under 170 rows
 * Pad remaining images with whitespace up to exactly 180 rows, centering image
+* Save manipulated GIFs
+* Split by panels